-Master of Science in Information Security Online Courses and Curriculum
+Master of Science in Information and Cybersecurity: Online Courses and Curriculum

 To address the diverse background of the professional students, the degree begins with two foundational courses covering foundational computer science material relevant to information security.
 The subsequent computer science courses include two core courses and four other security courses.
 These six computer science courses provide a thorough knowledge base of the technical aspects of information security with an emphasis on systems, network, data, and software security, and the use of cutting-edge security techniques.
 Online labs and projects will develop and strengthen a students' expertise in using tools and assessing security needs.
 Most coursework will be project-based, possibly with some industry involvement.

 Two electives allow a student to broaden the degree by selecting from a wide range of related courses offered at Purdue University.